Teatro Comunale di Bologna

-The seats, designed on-demand for the Comunale, and which has already gone into production, was created by designer Giovanni Baccolini together with the company’s internal technical team.
-Called Rossini, the seat was designed to save space and allow for more “liveability”, thereby complying with current laws.
+Rossini is designed to save space and allow for more “liveability”, thereby complying with current regulations.
 The reduced dimensions maintain the same number of seats but have increased the level of comfort to the patrons.

 As requested by the supervisors, the original seats’ finishing materials have been replicated, with much attention being given to the smaller details, such as the seats’ contrasting embroidered numbering.

-The company took much pride in working on such a historical monument and proved itself adequate for the task, meeting all the requirements and achieving the objective.
+Here at Aresline, we took great pride in working on such a historical monument and in being up to the task, meeting all the requirements and achieving the objective.